Good news has come from the World Boxing Council regarding Dillian Whyte finally gaining his shot at the winner of Tyson Fury vs Deontay Wilder.

 Firstly, as WBN exclusively revealed on Tuesday, Whyte is next in line after Fury tackles Wilder for the third time.

-Secondly, whoever comes out on top has to put the coveted green and gold strap up for grabs against ‘The Body Snatcher’ and current interim ruler.
+Secondly, whoever comes out on top has to put the coveted green and gold strap up for grabs against ‘The Body Snatcher’ and the current interim ruler.

 “But the WBC has administered the heavyweight division.
 This has presented unique circumstances and complications in recent years.”